The Dicastery for Promoting Christian Unity

 By Alessandro De Carolis

 Knowing how to develop “trusting relationships” is not something that can be learned from books.
 It is, however, one of the “fundamental” dispositions, along with theological and linguistic expertise, required of those working in the ecumenical field within the Vatican Dicastery whose mission is ecumenism.
-Cardinal Kurt Koch – who, since 2010 has led the Pontifical Council for the Unity of Christians of which he has been a member since 2002 – knows very well the style of an institution that breaths with the “two lungs”, as Saint John Paul II used to say, of the Churches of the East and the West.
+Cardinal Kurt Koch – who, since 2010 has led the Dicastery for Promoting Christian Unity (previously the Pontifical Council for the Unity of Christians) of which he has been a member since 2002 – knows very well the style of an institution that breaths with the “two lungs”, as Saint John Paul II used to say, of the Churches of the East and the West.
 Not many people work in this Dicastery, and their mission budget is included in the combined €21 million total of thirty small departments and entities in the official Holy See data for 2021.

 Your Dicastery is one of the most significant results of the Second Vatican Council.
 How is the legacy of an experience that is now almost sixty years old kept alive today?